commschamp/commschamp.github.io/_includes/home.md

 and how the other end is expected to behave on certain values (what values are considered to be valid and how to behave on reception of invalid values).
-It requires having some extra meta-information attached to described data structures.
+It requires having some extra meta-information attached to described data structures, which needs to propagate and be accessible in the generated code.
 The existing tools either don't have means to specify such meta-information (other than in comments), or don't know what to do with it when provided.
 As the result the developer still has to write a significant amount of boilerplate code in order to integrate the generated